yago-pixel/modulo6/README.md

 This project is here for anybody, who wants to quickly see the weather, to plan their day accordingly.
 It is easy to use and it helped me understand on how to integrate server-side apis in a dynamic webpage with html, css and javascript.

-Here is a link to the deployed weather app: [weather dashboard](file:///C:/Users/yagol/OneDrive/%C3%81rea%20de%20Trabalho/assignments/modulo6/index.html)
+Here is a link to the deployed weather app: [weather dashboard] (file:///C:/Users/yagol/OneDrive/%C3%81rea%20de%20Trabalho/assignments/modulo6/index.html)

 ## Installation